 What we like is that it’s still heavy duty enough to take on most debris with minimum effort, and it can also be handled by the kids, making it a great tool for those who like to get the whole family involved in pool clean-up.

-It’s a great skimmer for daily maintenance of pools, hot tubs, and even kiddie pools.
+It’s great for daily maintenance of pools, hot tubs, and even kiddie pools.
 It is made a little shorter than some of the others, making it ideal for small pools and/or short people: both situations where a super long pole can become cumbersome.

-- Super-strong, structural molded leaf rake
+- Super-strong structural molded frame

 This super durable, leaf rake skimmer from Swimline (click here to check the price on Amaon) is perfect for any pool, but especially for fiberglass or vinyl pools because of its curved edges.